Is Legal Debt Sabotaging Your Startup?

 • Warning Signs: Treating employees as independent contractors to save on taxes or benefits without meeting regulatory requirements.

 • Impact: This can result in hefty penalties, tax liabilities, and lawsuits.
+See our Independent Contractor vs Employee Classification Guide for the full breakdown of IRS tests and how to structure contractor relationships correctly.

 3. Lack of Intellectual Property (IP) Protection